 Patterns can be hard to see if there are not many women in a branch of the family.

 That's why a diagnosis of cancer at an early age alone may be enough to identify an inherited risk factor.
 As we approach the holiday season and you gather with your relatives, talk with them about this topic.
 Ask what kind of health problems run in your family, the ages of your family members at the time of diagnosis, the kind of cancer each relative has or had, and the types of surgeries they've had (i.e. hysterectomy with removal of ovaries) and their age at the time of the surgery.
 Knowing the current ages of your relatives or the age that your relative passed away and the cause of death is also quite useful.
 It's also important to ask if your relatives have already had genetic testing.

 As a genetic counselor, I encourage you to share this information with your relatives.
 Family history is a valuable tool to help protect your health and the health of your relatives and may suggest that earlier screening or prevention is reasonable to consider.

-Joy Larsen Haidle , MS, CGC, is president of the National Society of Genetic Counselors and a genetic counselor at the Humphrey Cancer Center in Minneapolis.
+Joy Larsen Haidle , MS, CGC, is a genetic counselor at the Humphrey Cancer Center in Minneapolis.